aws-samples/amazon-fsx-workshop/fsx-lustre/workshop/4-mount-file-system/README.md

 ### Step 4.5: Mount the file system

+- Find the DNS name of the file system.
+You can find the file system's DNS name by viewing it on the **Network & Security** tab of the FSx Console or running the CLI command below on your local laptop.

 > Run this command on your local laptop using your terminal application

 ```sh